Yenof/Chat-Panel/README.md

 Scroll and click to lock position while reading, return to the bottom to resume snapping to most recent message.

-Click the tab with middle mouse button to clear it's history.
+Click a tab with middle mouse button to clear it's history.

 Text can be copied with Ctrl+C.